nixos-rocm/nixos-rocm/README.md

 # Radeon Open Compute (5.0.2) packages for NixOS

+## This Overlay is Obsolete
+Most of what this overlay provided is available in `nixpkgs`.
+Please check there for your ROCm needs!

 ## Do I Need This Overlay?
 Parts of this overlay have been upstreamed into `nixpkgs`.
 If all you need is OpenCL support for AMD GPUs, you can follow the [instructions](https://hydra.nixos.org/build/124333142/download/2/nixos/index.html#sec-gpu-accel) in a new-enough version of the NixOS manual, and do not require this overlay.
 If you want to use the [HIP](https://github.com/ROCm-Developer-Tools/HIP) compiler for CUDA portability, any middleware libraries built atop that, or any of the broader ROCm ecosystem, you will need this overlay.